 A liquor store lives and dies on its inventory.
 When your local store has the bottles in stock that customers love, those customers keep coming back.
 If their whiskey brand isn’t on the shelves this week, they’ll go across town.
 That missed opportunity could stick, as that customer continues to go to their new store because it has what they want.
-But with a liquor store point of sale system in place, you can avoid losing customers because your shelves had a temporary hole.
+But with a liquor store POS system in place, you can avoid losing customers because your shelves had a temporary hole.

 In fact, there’s a ton of cost-saving improvements a liquor store gets when it implements a POS system.
 Information is power, and without that information, a store just relies on luck.
 Smart businesses aren’t lucky; they’re right.